-- 211 Construction of a new society depends centrally on the leadership role of the state.
+- 209 Construction of a new society depends centrally on the leadership role of the state.
 Over the years, progress has been made in transforming state institutions both in terms of their orientation and their composition.
-However, there is a long way to go in building a capable developmental state which directs economic activity to benefit all of society, especially the poor.
+However, there is a long way to go in building a capable developmental state which directs economic development to benefit all of society, especially the poor.
 The ANC appreciates that a trickle-down approach to development would not bring about the desired results.
-Thus, combined with the classical notion of a developmental state, it emphasises the best features of social democracy. - 212 The attributes of the South African developmental state we seek to build include visionary acumen in terms of long-term orientation; ideational capacity reflected in the legitimacy to lead and mobilise society behind set objectives; organisational systems that ensure that the state is able to meet its objectives; and technical capacity residing in a bureaucracy that is professional and capacitated to translate policies into practical programmes and projects. - 213 Improvement in the performance of the state is a necessary condition to lift the country's growth and development trajectory to a higher level.
+Thus, combined with the classical notion of a developmental state, it emphasises the best features of social democracy. - 210 The attributes of the South African developmental state we seek to build include visionary acumen in terms of long-term orientation; ideational capacity reflected in the legitimacy to lead and mobilise society behind set objectives; organisational systems that ensure that the state is able to meet its objectives; and technical capacity residing in a bureaucracy that is professional and capacitated to translate policies into practical programmes and projects. - 211 Improvement in the performance of the state is a necessary condition to lift the country's growth and development trajectory to a higher level.
 This would be catalytic to thorough-going economic transformation and democratic consolidation.
 Among others, this requires a 'pilot agency', a centre that directs the development and implementation of economic and other policies.
-Without such co-ordination and integration of policy and praxis, rapid growth and development will not be possible. - 214 Special focus should be paid to the quality of cadres at political and administrative levels, from the perspective of their orientation, academic qualifications and ethical attributes.
+Without such coordination and integration of policy and praxis, rapid growth and development will not be possible. - 212 Special focus should be paid to the quality of cadres at political and administrative levels, from the perspective of their orientation, academic qualifications and ethical attributes.
 The state should be able to attract the best and the brightest in society, as part of their careerpaths.
 Professionalism in the bureaucracy and stability especially in the management echelons are critical.
-Systems of recruitment and delegation of responsibilities should limit undue interference in the professional functioning of public servants.
+Systems of recruitment and delegation of responsibilities should limit undue interference in the professional functioning of public servants. - 213 The state exercises leadership to economic activities through various mechanisms, and it should deftly wield these instruments.
+State-owned enterprises, including development finance institutions should be leveraged strategically to direct economic development.
+The same applies to the state as a regulator and procurer of goods and services.
+The extent of state ownership, beyond provision of public goods, will be dictated to by the balance of evidence in relation to job-creation, facilitation of investments and other social imperatives.

-- 215 The state exercises leadership to economic activities through various mechanisms, and it should deftly wield these instruments.
-State-owned enterprises, including development finance institutions, should be leveraged strategically to direct economic development.
-The same applies to the state as a regulator and a procurer of goods and services.
-The extent of state ownership, beyond provision of public goods, will be dictated to by the balance of evidence in relation to jobcreation, facilitation of investments and other social imperatives. - 216 For it to exercise leadership, the state should be networked among all sectors of society and strive clearly to understand their interests and aspirations.
-Such embeddedness should be exercised mindful of the fact that the state is a contested terrain, with all classes and strata seeking to influence its decisions and actions.
-The state should therefore strive always to act autonomously of vested interests in policy development and implementation, informed by the imperatives of fundamental social change.
-Further, while in principle it seeks to facilitate societal consensus, the democratic state should be able to take a firm stand in the national interest, where such agreement cannot be reached. - 217 It stands to reason that, to play this role, the state should conduct itself ethically, both at the political and bureaucratic levels.
-It is therefore fundamental continually to ingrain and institutionalise transparency, accountability, integrity and responsiveness in the state machinery.
+- 214 For it to exercise leadership, the state should be networked among all sectors of society.
+This embeddedness should be combined with autonomy in policy development and decision-making.
+While the democratic state in principle seeks to facilitate societal consensus, it should be able to take a firm stand in the national interest, where such agreement cannot be reached. - 215 It stands to reason that, to play this role, the state should conduct itself ethically, both at the political and bureaucratic levels.
 Corruption and attempts at capturing state institutions to serve the interests of individuals and families should be combatted, both to ensure that the state meets its obligations and to maintain popular confidence in the polity at large.